March 6 – March 30, 2014

 Why did I choose to pursue such an unusual theme in this series?

 The idea is based on a vision I had about 10 years ago.
 I have been interested in 20th century history for some time, especially World War II.
-While looking at black-and-white archival images in history books, a vision came to me: painting these subjects, but not in an explicit, grim manner.
-Instead, the opposite — “with an outward beauty that belies their disturbing content,” as I say in my exhibition statement.
+While looking at black-and-white archival images in history books, an idea came to me.
+What would it be like if these images were painted not in an explicit, grim manner, but “with an outward beauty that belies their disturbing content,” as I say in my exhibition statement.
+My first effort at this idea was in the piece December (left), based on a black-and white photo of Peal Harbor.

 This idea seemed so compelling and interesting to me that it just wouldn’t go away.
 But I was reluctant to pursue it for concerns about how the paintings might be interpreted.
 Then, about two years ago I read a book about the atomic weapons tests of the 40s, 50s and 60s.
 Over 2000 atomic weapons tests since 1945!
 This was insanity in the truest sense of the word.
-My perception about all the insanity that humanity pursues, and the apparent “acceptance” of it, became more obvious to me.
+My perception about all the insanity demonstrated by human behavior, and the apparent “acceptance” of it, became more obvious to me.
 Now my original idea seemed even more compelling.

 The idea that melding beauty and horror in a painting would set up a contradiction in the viewer’s mind is something that became clearer as the series progressed.